My favorite things to eat, drink and do in Santa Fe || Updated July 2022

 I’ll update it too, so if I’m missing anything or discover something new, it will be added.

 Paloma: If I were to design my own house, it would look like the interior of this little gem.
 Beautiful cocktails from the bar and a restrained, but creative, full-flavored and vibrant Mexican-inspired menu.
-Get the salsa and queso -- seriously, the best queso in Santa Fe.
+On sunny days there is a charming back patio, usually with live music, that will have you feeling as though you teleported into the heart of Oaxaca Centro.

 Izanami: Izakaya (Japanese tapas) restaurant at Ten Thousand Waves.
 Go for a soak then make a reservation for dinner.
 Try a flight from their sweeping, beautifully curated selection of sake and don’t miss the fried avocado or doria (it’s like the Japanese version of mac and cheese!)
 This is also a great place for people watching.
 Often, there's a celebrity of some sort in the house.